-	In the fourth century A.D., some Christian leaders used this verse and others in the Bible to develop the doctrine of the Holy Trinity, or Trinitarianism.
+In the fourth century A.D., some Christian leaders used this and other Biblical verses to develop the doctrine of the Holy Trinity, or Trinitarianism.

-This doctrine maintains that, although there is only one God, he has three forms: God the Father, God the Son (Jesus) and God the Holy Ghost, also called the Holy Spirit.
+Trinitarianism maintains that, although there is only one God, he has three forms: God the Father, God the Son (Jesus) and God the Holy Ghost, aka “the Holy Spirit.”

-The Council also condemned Arianism as heresy and ordered Arianist writings to be burned.
-Arius was banished from the Roman Empire and took refuge in Palestine.
-Nonetheless, some Christians refused to reject his teachings and Arianism has continued in one form or another to the present day.
+The First Council of Nicaea also condemned Arianism as heretical anathema and ordered all Arianist writings to be burned.
+Arius himself was banished from the Roman Empire and took refuge in Palestine.

-In 336, Arius was pardoned by Constantine I and invited to come to Constantinople.
-Before he got there, he died unexpectedly under suspicious circumstances.
+In 336 A.D., Arius was pardoned by Constantine I and invited to come to Constantinople.
+While traveling there he died unexpectedly under suspicious circumstances.

 Some historians theorize that Arius was poisoned by anti-Arianist Christian zealots.